rubygems/rubygems.github.io/_posts/2023-08-07-july-rubygems-updates.md

 ## RubyGems News

 This month in RubyGems, we released [3.4.16](https://github.com/rubygems/rubygems/blob/master/CHANGELOG.md#3416--2023-07-10), [3.4.17](https://github.com/rubygems/rubygems/blob/master/CHANGELOG.md#3417--2023-07-14) and Bundler [2.4.16](https://github.com/rubygems/rubygems/blob/master/bundler/CHANGELOG.md#2416-july-10-2023), [2.4.17](https://github.com/rubygems/rubygems/blob/master/bundler/CHANGELOG.md#2417-july-14-2023).

-In RubyGems, we improved certain gem install invocations that had gotten slower since the dependencies API was phased out.
-In Bundler, the releases included several improvements such as fixes related to locked platforms, improvements to make sections related to git gems stable, and some other regression fixes.
+In RubyGems, we [improved](https://github.com/rubygems/rubygems/pull/6810) certain `gem install` invocations that had gotten slower since the dependencies API was phased out.
+In Bundler, the above releases include several improvements such as [fixes](https://github.com/rubygems/rubygems/pull/6784) related to locked platforms, [improvements](https://github.com/rubygems/rubygems/pull/6786) to make sections related to git gems stable, and some other regression fixes.

 Some other improvements that landed into our repo this month but that are not included in the above releases are: